What is the Western Reserve?

 Costume and textile exhibits rotate regularly due to the sensitive nature of the historic fabrics.
-Several new costume exhibits are planned for the coming months.
-Visit our Exhibits page to find what is now showing.
-For more information, search the Costume Collection.
+For more information on upcoming exhibits from the WRHS Costume Collections visit our Exhibits page.
+To learn more about the collection itself, visit the page for the Costume Collection.

 I have a car/book/photograph/etc, would the museum like to buy it?

 Click here for information on how and what we collect.

 I have this car/book/photograph/etc, how much is it worth?

 As a matter of museum ethics, staff at WRHS cannot appraise materials.
 A list of appraisers is available through the Appraisers Association of America or your local Yellow Pages.

 How do I make a donation or become a member?

 To find out how you can get more involved click here.

 Is WRHS connected with Case Western Reserve University?